 About us

 The Baudha Arghaon Sadan is now registered organization, which is recognized by the government.
-Within it’s 15 Ropanis of land, it has a monastery with a resident Lama and several novice Lamas who are versed in the ways of the Nyingma tradition.
+Within it’s 15 ropanis of land, it has a monastery with a resident Lama and several novice Lamas who are versed in the ways of the Nyingma tradition.
 It has a thousand life-members and about the same number of ordinary members.
 Decision for running the Sadan are made by the committee of eleven who are elected every two years from the members.

 The role of the Sadan has now becomes even more important in the Gurung community.
 Sincere efforts have been made to make it the community center for Gurung and many followers of the Nyingma tradition of Buddhism.
 The Sadan has grown from providing rooms for conducting funeral rites to actually conducting orientation programs in Buddhism and religious ceremonies from baptism to funerals.
 In addition to this, it also offers retreat for lay person as well as Lamas.